ClassiCube/ClassiCube/readme.md

 ClassiCube strives to replicate the original Minecraft Classic experience by **strictly adhering to [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.

-If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact with me. (`unknownshadow200` on Discord)
+If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact on the [ClassiCube Discord](https://classicube.net/discord)

 # How to play